VMBlakelock/destination-date-night/README.md

 ## Purpose

-The owner of Destination Date Night wants to create fun website that allows users to interact with differing functionlity.
+The owner of Destination Date Night wants to create fun website that allows users to interact with differing functionality.
 The user will select specified criteria from the two dropdown then click a button, this will in turn produce and outcome.
 The user can review this outcome in order to make a decision on where to go on their date.

 It is hoped that the users will find the website to be a fun and interesting way to gather ideas for a date.
 By using the search criteria offered and the results the site returns the user can plan a date that will suit their individual needs.